 The odds of you or a loved one being injured in a car accident will depend on many factors.
 For one, your age, your residence, and how many miles you drive in your motorized conveyance are factors.

-Additionally, the type of vehicle you travel in, time of day involved, and weather are just some life or death factors people face while driving a motor vehicle.
+Additionally, the type of vehicle you travel in, the time of day involved, and the weather are some life-or-death factors people face while driving a motor vehicle.

 I am lead counsel for Ehline Law Firm, and my name is Michael Ehline, Esq.
-Below, I will talk about your odds of being in a car crash, as well as your chances of dying while traveling U.S. Roads.
+Below, I will talk about your odds of being in a car crash and your chances of dying while traveling U.S. Roads.

 At the end of this helpful article, I will include some unique bonus information for car accident victims, including car passengers, motorcyclists, bicyclists, and pedestrians.

 I will also explain suffering individuals can receive a no-risk, free legal consultation with our premier car accident attorneys.
 You heard right.
 You’ll be able to contact and chat with an honest lawyer at no charge to see if our legal services fit you or your affected family.
 Let’s begin.

 Car Crash Fatalities?